Sunrise Beach Village - Project Information, QLD | Keyton

 Play

-Since 2021 we’ve been working with local bush care groups, schools, businesses, charities and community members to plant more than 4,500 she-oaks and other natives in the local area.
+In partnership with BlueCare, we’ve been working with local bush care groups, schools, businesses, charities and community members to plant she-oaks and other natives in the local area.
+We've given away 7,000+ native plants since 2021 - and we’re not finished yet!
+Especially after getting these wonderful results from surveys of plant recipients:

-Grasstrees from the site will play an enduring role in the design of Sunrise Beach Village.
+Grass trees from the site play an enduring role in the design of Sunrise Beach Village.

-We salvaged around 400 which are now being expertly cared for by our team.
+We salvaged around 400 which were translocated off site to be expertly cared for by our team.

 Get in touch